molpopgen/fwdpy11/README.rst

 Suppored Python version
 -----------------------

-Python 3.5 or newer is preferred.
-Most features will work with 2.7 or later, but you will not be able to retrieve pickled populations from files using Python2.7.
+fwdpy11 is written for Python 3.
+Given time/energy, we _may_ look into supporting Python 2.7.
+However, it is impossible to support all fwdpy11 features in Python 2.7.
+Specifically, it is not possible to provide full pickling support.

 .. code-block:: bash